-The Headteacher will support the Local Governing Body, Board of Trustee, CEO and Central Trust School Improvement Team, Designated Safeguarding Lead, Deputy Headteacher, staff and volunteers to fulfil their roles and responsibilities.
+The Headteacher will support the governing body, designated safeguarding lead, deputies, staff and volunteers to fulfil their roles and responsibilities.

 - Ensuring the Child Protection and Safeguarding policy and procedures are implemented and followed by all staff. - Enabling sufficient time, training, support, resources, including cover arrangements where necessary, is allocated to the DSL and deputy(ies) DSL(s) to carry out their roles effectively, - Supporting and promoting an open and positive safeguarding culture and ethos in school so that child/ren's wishes and feelings are taken into account when determining what action to take and what services to provide. - Ensuring systems are in place for children to express their views and give feedback. - Following the whistleblowing policy and procedures if an allegation is made against a member of staff, supply staff or volunteer staff, including liaising with the Local Authority Designated Officer (LADO) and referring anyone who has harmed or may pose a risk to a child to the Disclosure and Barring Service. - That pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online.